jnozzi/cocoadev.com/SiteContent/General/PermissionsQuestion.markdown

 BTW, I have a bit more information and may be able to pose my question in a more defined way.
 I think what I'm trying to do is discover the IP addresses of other machines on the network...w/o using Rendezvous...from 1 local machine, logged in as an admin.
 I've been told there are several ways to do this...I only need one :)

-''Are you the one asking this question on darwin-dev?
-That seems like the best place.''
+*Are you the one asking this question on darwin-dev?
+That seems like the best place.*

 ----